 You want plump, healthy-looking bulbs for best performance.
 Remember it only takes a few of these jumbo plants to fill a space, and they will multiply quite abundantly!

-Growing Elephant Ears As Foliage Plants in Pots or Containers
+Growing Elephant Ears As Foliage Plants in Pots or Large Containers

 Because they can grow to be so large, keeping these plants indoors can be a challenge.
 It’s important to keep in mind that the plant needs plenty of light to grow strong stems that support the weight of the heavy leaves.